ahmed12gh/notes/Medical Drama/Pre Medidical school/Genetices.md

-Hippocrates  referred the repetition of certain human qualities such as ==Crossed eye== and ==baldness== in a certain group of families.
+Hippocrates  referred the, repetition of certain human qualities such as ==Crossed eye== and ==baldness== in a certain group of families.
 He also noted the spread of certain diseases such as ==epilepsy== and certain types of blindness in certain families.
 Greeks discovered the symptoms of some human syndromes such as (**Down's syndrome**).
 ![[Pasted image 20230917042848.png]]

 # DNA